open-function-computers-llc/rad-theme-engine/README.md

 A composer package to make WordPress theme development cleaner

 ## More info to come soon...
-I'll write more documentation about this package soon, but for now it's something that you can include and make your theme dev easier
+I'll write more documentation about this package soon, but for now it's something that you can include and make your theme dev easier.

+For now, I'll just describe the system's behavior.